Vicar general: Ecclesiastical structure

-The appointment of a vicar general is also a useful tool for a diocesan bishop who has additional functions attached to his episcopate.
+The appointment of a vicar general is also a useful tool for a diocesan bishop or archbishop who has additional functions attached to his episcopate.
 The most notable example is in the diocese of Rome.
 The Pope is 'ex officio' the diocesan bishop of Rome, but spends most of his time governing the Latin Church and the global Catholic Church.
 His vicar general therefore functions as the de facto bishop of the diocese.
 The Vicar General of Rome also serves the same role for the suburbicarian diocese of Ostia, the traditional see of the Dean of the College of Cardinals, ever since it was merged with the diocese of Rome.
 The Vicar General of Rome, who is normally a cardinal, known as the Cardinal Vicar, is one of the few church officials in Rome to remain in office sede vacante.
-The current Vicar General of Rome is Cardinal Angelo De Donatis.
+The current Vicar General of Rome is Cardinal Baldassare Reina.

 A similar example is found in the United States.
 The archbishop of New York functioned also as ordinary of the military services from World War I until the 1980s: in addition to being responsible for the archdiocese of New York, the same archbishop was also responsible for the Military Ordinariate.
 This had the status of an apostolic vicariate, and functioned as the equivalent of a diocese defined by quality (that is, all Catholic members of the U.S. military and their dependents) rather than by geography.
 The archbishop had two separate administrations, therefore, and two sets of vicars general to manage each.
 This arrangement ended with the establishment of the wholly separate Archdiocese for the Military Services, USA.